Xoeseko/sdg.market/Check and balances.md

 ## Completing/finilise the whitepaper
 The whitepaper as it is today feels uncomplete.
 Some text is just an enumeration of ideas and deosn't look that nice in it.
+And we have some parts (for instance: Merge of two projects) that are empty.

+## The state of the project
+The website is very basic and we cannot really test some of the functionalities such as the anti-spam/sabotaging implementation, the invitation to perform a contribution etc.